Salome (Stuck)

 Salome is the title of two oil on wood paintings by the German artist Franz Stuck, both created in 1906.
 They depict Salome, daughter of Herod II and Herodias, an historical and biblical figure, dancing with joy as the head of John the Baptist is brought to her by a servant.
 Stuck was inspired, among other things, by the contemporary play by Oscar Wilde, the focus of which is Salome as a femme fatale.

+This painting is part of the BBC's 100 Great Paintings.

 Versions

 Stuck made three versions of the painting, all completed in 1906.
 One smaller full-portrait version (45,7 × 24,7 cm) was exhibited at the Galerie Neue Meister in Dresden from 1953 until 1991, when it was reconveyed to the private owner.
 A larger version (115,5 × 62,5 cm) in a three-quarter view is part of the permanent exhibition at the Städtische Galerie im Lenbachhaus in Munich.
 The third version belonged to the Hessisches Landesmuseum Darmstadt but was lost in World War II.